odoo/documentation/odoo_sh/getting_started/create.rst

 Authorize Odoo.sh
 =================

-Grant Odoo.sh the required accesses to your account by clicking the button *Authorize*.
+Grant Odoo.sh the required accesses to your account by clicking the *Authorize* button.

 .. image:: ./media/github-authorize.png
    :align: center